 Tim Francis, Sher Garner Cahill Richter Klein & Hilbert, New Orleans

-Conference panelists will discuss areas of entertainment and intellectual property law including issues surrounding distribution, protection of creative content, copyright and patent law and the role of talent in the industry.
-The full conference program may be accessed here.
+Conference panelists debated changes in entertainment and intellectual property law including issues surrounding distribution, protection of creative content, copyright and patent law and the role of talent in the industry.

-“We’re excited to bring some of the most influential figures in the entertainment industry to Tulane to discuss the dynamic changes reshaping sports, media and entertainment,” said Law School Dean David Meyer.
+“It's exciting to see some of the most influential figures in the entertainment industry at Tulane to discuss the dynamic changes reshaping sports, media and entertainment,” said Law School Dean David Meyer.
 “New Orleans has long been an engine of creativity in music, art, film, and entertainment broadly, and it’s fitting that this important conversation should take place here.”

-Tulane Law also is celebrating the 10th anniversary of the Durationator, a research tool developed at the Copyright Research Lab at Tulane Law School, and used by the content industry and libraries alike to determine the copyright status of works around the world.
+Tulane Law also marked the 10th anniversary of the Durationator, a research tool developed at the Copyright Research Lab, and used by the content industry and libraries alike to determine the copyright status of works around the world.